 - Low Airway Pressure (SC: 2071)

 - High Tidal Volume (SC: 2072)

 - Low Tidal Volume (SC: 2073)

-Once the patient is stable on CPAP or BL, the suppressed alarms should be set to ensure safe ventilation of the patient.
+- Note: Once the patient is stable on CPAP or BL, the suppressed alarms should be set to ensure safe ventilation of the patient.
 When in BL or CPAP modes, the Insufficient Flow alarm (SC: 2095) triggers when the patient's inspiratory flow is greater than 100 lpm for two concurrent breaths.
-The user may choose to decrease the magnitude of the trigger pressure (from default setting of -2 to -1 or -.5 cm H2O) and decrease the Rise Time to 1 so that the flow reaches the maximum in the shortest amount of time.
+The operator may choose to decrease the magnitude of the breath trigger pressure (from default setting of -2 to -1 or -.05 cm H2O) and decrease the Rise Time so that the flow reaches the maximum in a way that meets the patient's inspiratory demand.